w3c/wai-intro-wcag/content/index.md

 ## WCAG 2.0, 2.1, 2.2  {#versions}

-WCAG 2.0 was published on 11 December 2008. <br>WCAG 2.1 was published on 5 June 2018. <br>WCAG 2.2 is scheduled to be published in early 2021.
+WCAG 2.0 was published on 11 December 2008. <br>WCAG 2.1 was published on 5 June 2018. <br>WCAG 2.2 is scheduled to be published in 2021.

 All requirements ("success criteria") from 2.0 are included in 2.1.
 The 2.0 success criteria are exactly the same (verbatim, word-for-word) in 2.1. <br>All requirements in 2.0 and 2.1 will be included in 2.2.
 The wording of the 2.0 and 2.1 success criteria will be exactly the same in 2.2.